lgoodridge/django-uniauth/README.md

  - `UNIAUTH_MAX_LINKED_EMAILS`: The maximum number of emails a user can link to their profile.
 If this value is less than or equal to 0, there is no limit to the number of linked emails.
 Defaults to 20.
  - `UNIAUTH_PERFORM_RECURSIVE_MERGING`: Whether to attempt to recursively merge One-to-One fields when merging users due to linking two existing accounts together.
 If `False`, One-to-One fields for the user being linked in will be deleted if the primary user has a non-null value for that field.
 Defaults to `True`.

-## Users in UniAuth
+## Users in Uniauth

-UniAuth supports any custom User model, so long as the model has `username` and `email` fields.
-The `email` serves as the primary identifying field within UniAuth, with the `username` being set to an arbitrary unique value to support packages that require it.
-Once a user's profile has been activated, other apps are free to change the `username` without disrupting UniAuth's behavior.
+Uniauth supports any custom User model, so long as the model has `username` and `email` fields.
+The `email` serves as the primary identifying field within Uniauth, with the `username` being set to an arbitrary unique value to support packages that require it.
+Once a user's profile has been activated, other apps are free to change the `username` without disrupting Uniauth's behavior.

 Users are created by either completing the Sign Up form, or logging in via an `InstitutionAccount`.
 In the former case, they are given a username beginning with `tmp-`, followed by a unique suffix, and an empty `email` field.
 When the first email for a user has been verified, their profile is considered fully activated, the `email` field is set to the verified email, and the `username` field is arbitrarily set to that email address as well, unless it is taken.
 In the latter case, they are given a username describing how they were authenticated, along with the institution they signed into and their ID for that institution.
 They will keep this username and have an empty `email` field until they link their account to a verified Uniauth profile.

-Users may have multiple email addresses linked to their profile, any of which may be used for authentication (if one of the `LinkedEmail` [UniAuth backends](https://github.com/lgoodridge/UniAuth#backends) are used), or for password reset.
+Users may have multiple email addresses linked to their profile, any of which may be used for authentication (if one of the `LinkedEmail` [Uniauth backends](https://github.com/lgoodridge/django-uniauth#backends) are used), or for password reset.
 The address set in the user's `email` field is considered the "primary email", and is the only one that must be unique across all users.
 Users may change which linked email is their primary email address at any point via the `settings` page, so long as that primary email is not taken by another user.

 Users may also have multiple `InstitutionAccounts` linked to their profile.
 These represent alternative ways of logging in, other than the standard username/email + password form.
-For example, if a University offers authentication via CAS, a user may link their CAS username for that university to their UniAuth profile, so that logging with CAS authenticates them as the proper user.
+For example, if a University offers authentication via CAS, a user may link their CAS username for that university to their Uniauth profile, so that logging with CAS authenticates them as the proper user.
 All `InstitutionAccounts` must be linked to a profile in order to be used for authentication.

+## Models

+Uniauth has the following models:

+ - `UserProfile`: This model is automatically attached to each User upon creation, and extends the User model with the extra data Uniauth requires.
+The other Uniauth models all interact with the `UserProfile` model rather than the User model directly.
+Accessible via `user.profile`.
+    - `get_display_id`: This method returns a more display-friendly ID for the user, using their username.
+If the User was created via CAS authentication, it will return their username without the institution prefix (so a User with username "cas-exampleinst-id123" would return "id123").
+If their username is an email address, it will return everything before the "@" symbol (so "johndoe@example.com" would become "johndoe").
+Otherwise the username is returned unmodified.
+These generated IDs are not guaranteed to be unique.
+ - `LinkedEmail`: Represents an email address linked to a User's account.
+Accessible via `user.profile.linked_emails`.
+ - `Institution`: Represents an organization possesing an authentication server that can be logged into.
+You will need to add an Institution for each CAS server you wish to support.
+The `add_institution` and `remove_institution` commands are provided to help with this.
+ - `InstitutionAccount`: Represents an account a User holds with a particular Institution.
+Accessible via `user.profile.accounts`.

 ## Backends

-To use UniAuth as intended, either the `LinkedEmailBackend` or the `UsernameOrLinkedEmailBackend` should be included in your `AUTHENTICATION_BACKENDS` setting, along with the backends for any other authentication methods you wish to support.
+To use Uniauth as intended, either the `LinkedEmailBackend` or the `UsernameOrLinkedEmailBackend` should be included in your `AUTHENTICATION_BACKENDS` setting, along with the backends for any other authentication methods you wish to support.

 ### CASBackend:

 The `CASBackend` is inspired from the [`django-cas-ng backend`](https://github.com/mingchen/django-cas-ng/blob/master/django_cas_ng/backends.py) of the same name, and is largely a streamlined version of that class, modified to support multiple CAS servers.
 This backend's `authenticate` method accepts an `institution`, a `ticket`, and a `service` URL to redirect to on successful authentication, and attempts to verify that ticket with the institution's CAS server.

 If verification succeeds, it looks for an `InstitutionAccount` matching that CAS username, and returns the user for the associated profile.
-If it succeeds, but there is no such `InstitutionAccount`, a temporary user is created, and the client will eventually be prompted to link this username to an existing UniAuth profile, or create one.
+If it succeeds, but there is no such `InstitutionAccount`, a temporary user is created, and the client will eventually be prompted to link this username to an existing Uniauth profile, or create one.
 If verification fails, authentication fails as well.

 ### LinkedEmailBackend: